jehna/thejunkland.com/content/blog/improving-on-the-in-browser-notepad-script.md

 The whole project is open-sourced and you can have a look at it at the [Notepadlet's Github repository][notepalet-github].

-If you have any improvements or suggestions, I'm always vey happy to hear them.
+If you have any improvements or suggestions, I'm always very happy to hear them.

 As a takeaway I'd like to end with these words: